-Lighthouse is an open-source, automated tool for improving the quality of your web apps.
-You can run it as a Chrome Extension or from the command line.
+Lighthouse can be run as a Chrome Extension, from the command line, or used programmatically as a Node module.
 You give Lighthouse a URL that you want to audit, it runs a barrage of tests against the page, and then it generates a report on how well the page did.
 From here you can use the failing tests as indicators on what you can do to improve your app.

 Go to the page that you want to audit.